STFC-ICD-Research-and-Design/supermusr-data-pipeline/docs/tracing.md

 # Policy on using Tracing and OpenTelemetry in the SuperMuSR Data Pipeline

-This document describes how tracing is used in the SuperMuSR Data Pipeline, it is not intended as an introduction to tracing or the `tracing` crate.
+This document describes how tracing is used in the SuperMuSR Data Pipeline.
+It is not intended as an introduction to tracing or the `tracing` crate.
 Please see appropriate documentation or tutorials if necessary.

 ## Introduction

 As the data pipeline works via the interaction of several independent processes, communicating via a common broker, determining cause and effect can be tricky.
 Tracing allows program flow to be tracked within a process, via developer-defined events and spans.
 OpenTelemetry allows tracing data from different processes to be collated and displayed in a useful fashion.

 ### Terminology